imixs/imixs-cloud/doc/SETUP.md

 	docker stack deploy -c apps/whoami/docker-compose.yml whoami

-### Traefik Docker Network
+### The Traefik Docker Network
-The label _traefik.docker.network_ is important here.
+The label following label is important here:

+	traefik.docker.network: "imixs-proxy-net"

 If a container is linked to several networks (e.g. a backend network for a database and a frontend network for the reverse proxy), be sure to set the proper network name for the traefik.docker.network (in our case 'imixs-proxy-net') otherwise traefik will randomly pick one (depending on how docker is returning them).
-This will result in a situation where traefik is not finding the correct route to the backend service and will end up with a 'Gateway Timeout' message.
+This will result in a situation where traefik doesn't find the correct route to the backend service and will end up with a 'Gateway Timeout' message.